abbbi/virtnbdbackup/README.md

 ## Is the backup application consistent?

-During backup it is attempted to freeze the file systems within the domain using the qemu guest agent filesystem freeze and thaw functions.
+During backup `virtnbdbackup` attempts to freeze the file systems within the domain using the qemu guest agent filesystem freeze and thaw functions.
 In case no qemu agent is installed or filesytem freeze fails, an warning is issued during backup:

 ```
 WARNING [..]
 Guest agent is not responding: QEMU guest agent is not connected